 This is the ultimate travel guide to Bulgaria, with 50 things you need to know before traveling to Bulgaria!

 #1 Bulgaria is located in southeastern Europe, in the Balkans Region.
 It is bathed by the Black Sea and it is bordered by Romania to the north, Serbia, and Macedonia to the west, Greece, and Turkey to the south.

 #3 Bulgaria is the poorest country in the EU.
 Although it has been growing fast in the more recent years it still really shows in some parts and infrastructures.
-Furthermore, we can see some visible poverty like beggars and homeless people and there are some elderly people selling flowers and other things in the streets, which is heartbreaking.
+Furthermore, we can see some visible poverty like beggars and homeless people.
+There are some elderly people selling flowers and other things in the streets, which is heartbreaking.
 It isn’t as bad as in Georgia or Armenia, but still surprising in an EU country.

 #4 The climate in Bulgaria is similar to Central European countries with cold wet winters and hot and dry summers.
-The seasons in Bulgaria are very distinct, while in the Winter there are regular snowfalls, particularly in the mountains, in Summer the temperatures go well beyond 30º making it a great beach destination in the Black Sea.
+The seasons in Bulgaria are very distinct, while in the Winter there are regular snowfalls, particularly in the mountains, in Summer the temperatures go well beyond 30º making the Black Sea a great beach destination.